Examining Jamaica's Homophobia

-FINK: I originally was commissioned to do a series of short films by PBS in Jamaica about HIV and AIDS.
+MICAH FINK: I originally was commissioned to do a series of short films by PBS in Jamaica about HIV and AIDS.
 Jamaica has one of the highest AIDS rates in the gay community in the world.
 And the question was, why was that happening?
-And as we dug into it, it became apparent that there were very intense social factors that were driving the epidemic.
-And one of the social factors is the rampant homophobia that has come, to some degree, to define current, contemporary Jamaican society.
+And as we dug into it, it became apparent that there was very intense social factors that were driving the epidemic.
+And one of the social factors is the rampant homophobia that has come - to some degree - to define current contemporary Jamaican society.

-TOMLINSON: I was, as you said, intellectual property lawyer, commercial lawyer in chambers, and I was pretty comfortable, but I had a desire to do some kind of social work.
+MAURICE TOMLINSON: I was, as you said, a intellectual property lawyer, commercial lawyer, in chambers.
+And I was pretty comfortable, but I had a desire to do some kind of social work.